wristband-dev/express-auth/README.md

 #### Redirect Responses

-There are certain scenarios where instead of callback data being returned by the SDK, a redirect response occurs during execution instead.
+There are certain scenarios where a redirect URL is returned by the SDK.
 The following are edge cases where this occurs:

 - The Login State Cookie is missing by the time Wristband redirects back to the Callback Endpoint.
 - The `state` query parameter sent from Wristband to your Callback Endpoint does not match the Login State Cookie.